simpleledger/SLPDB/README.md

 ##  1. <a name='WhatisSLPDB'></a>What is SLPDB?

-SLPDB is an indexer for all data related to the Simple Ledger Protocol.
-SLPDB requires MongoDB and a Bitcoin Cash full node to fetch, listen for, and store SLP data.
-The application allows other processes to subscribe to real-time SLP events via ZeroMQ.
-Users can listen for all SLP tokens or a specified subset of tokens.
-SLPDB is typically used in conjunction with SlpServe and SlpSocket projects to provide access to the data via traditional http and socket interfaces.
+SLPDB is an indexer service for storing all data related to the Simple Ledger Protocol with realtime transaction and block notifications.
+Users can build block explorers (e.g., https://simpleledger.info), track token burn and mint history, track mint baton status, generate token holder lists at any block height, and easily determine state for script based smart contracts.
+Web sites and services can easily create new routes for SLP data when using the SlpServe and SlpSocketServe http gateways.
+By default SLPDB records all SLP tokens, or it can only look at a specified subset of tokens using the filters feature.
+Filtering for your specific needs can drastically improve realtime notification speed, reduce initial db sync time, and reduce the db footprint.